Board of Directors

 Our current Board consists of:

-Meris K Brookland (NB) K has a BA with a concentration in Sociology.
+Meris K Brookland (NB), Secretary.
+K has a BA with a concentration in Sociology.
 She has struggled with poverty throughout her adult life including working at two low-paying jobs simultaneously, living on unemployment insurance, and being on Income Assistance as a single parent.
 Poverty was the impetus for K to work with the Fredericton Anti-Poverty Organization, (FAPO) and to co-found the Women’s Alliance (WALL), a group which advocated for women who were on social assistance.
 Membership in WALL had only one criterion: personal experience with living in poverty.
 K is now retired and relies solely on government pensions (OAS, CPP and GIS).
 She volunteers with Fredericton’s Community Action Group on Homelessness.

-Derek Cook (Calgary, AB) grew up in a poor household in rural Ontario and experienced first-hand the impacts of exclusion that results from a lack of access to the resources of society.
+Derek Cook (AB).
+Derek grew up in a poor household in rural Ontario and experienced first-hand the impacts of exclusion that results from a lack of access to the resources of society.
 Learning of the value of social justice, Derek has dedicated the past 20 years to social change – including assisting in the creation of local living wage policies and organizing the group Poverty Talks which engaged over 500 low-income Calgarians in the development of a local poverty strategy.
 Derek previously served as the Executive Director of the Calgary Poverty Reduction Initiative, a community-based strategy to reduce poverty in in the municipality.
 Click here to read Derek’s Spotlight on Poverty blog.

 Amanda Ens (Western Region).